history

 The ‘index’ class of typewriter is defined by the absence of a keyboard.
 Instead, a dial, knob, or lever is used to select the characters to be printed.

-It might seem strange that index typewriters were made at a time when keyboard typewriters were available, as typing was certainly slower on an index typewriter, but the cost to buy them was much less than a keyboard machine.
-Index typewriters ranged in price from $5 to $40, while keyboard typewriters ranged from $60 to $100.
-During the 1880s and 1890s, this was a lot of money as compared to a clerk’s wage of $5 a week, the cost of a horse drawn carriage at between $40 and $70 or a piano at $65.
+It may seem odd that index typewriters were made at a time when keyboard machines were already available – especially since typing was slower on an index machine – but they were far less expensive.
+Index typewriters sold for $5 to $40, while keyboard machines ranged from $60 to $100.
+In the 1880s and 1890s, this was a significant difference, especially when compared to a clerk’s weekly wage of $5, a horse-drawn carriage costing $40–70, or a piano at $65.

 Many examples of these ingenious index typewriters can be seen in this collection.